Liquidsoul/XCTestPlayground/README.md

 I use this to do TDD directly inside a Playground and then move the code as-is inside my test files.

-It also contains a XCPWKTestCase base class that, when instantiated, will run all methods with names beginning with "test", to mimic XCTestCase behaviour and make moving the code to your Xcode project easier
+It also contains a XCTestCase base class that, when instantiated, will run all methods with names beginning with "test", to mimic XCTestCase behaviour and make moving the code to your Xcode project easier

 ## How to install